appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/table.md

 ### Data

+These properties allow you to configure and manage the data displayed in the Table widget.

 #### Table data `array<object>`

 <dd>

 Allows you to bind the Table widget to a datasource or provide static data in a tabular format.
-You can dynamically set the table data by using **JavaScript bindings** with the `{{}}` syntax.
+You can dynamically set the Table data by using **JavaScript bindings** with the `{{}}` syntax.

 The data should be specified as an array of objects, where each object in the array represents a row, and the properties of the object represent the columns in the table.
 In the given example format, the table has three columns: `step`, `task`, and `status`.